 Much of this growth is being driven by mergers and acquisitions of already-successful vacation rental companies, who are scaling fast to accommodate this growing demand.

-San Francisco-based property management company Sonder, which went public this year (2022), following its merger with special purpose acquisition company (SPAC) Gores Metropoulos II Inc. It raised $310 million in private investment in public equity capital from investors and was most recently valued at $1.925 billion.
+- San Francisco-based property management company Sonder, which went public in 2022, following its merger with special purpose acquisition company (SPAC) Gores Metropoulos II Inc. It raised $310 million in private investment in public equity capital from investors

-Portland-based vacation rental management giant Vacasa, which recently acquired TurnKey Rentals to add more than 6,000 properties to its already substantial portfolio.
+- Portland-based vacation rental management giant Vacasa, which has acquired more than 200 vacation rental management companies over the years, including TurnKey Rentals which alone added over 6,000 properties to its already substantial portfolio.

 Beyond mergers, many big names in the industry are raising serious capital to fund ambitious expansion plans.